akshatshrivast/Finance_Tracker/README.md

 # 💰 Personal Finance Tracker with Python, Streamlit, Pandas & Plotly

 This is a **personal finance automation tool** built using Python, Streamlit, Pandas, and Plotly.
 It helps users upload and analyze their financial data (e.g., bank statements) and get valuable insights like category-wise spending, monthly breakdowns, and net balance.
-Inspired by [Tech With Tim’s tutorial](https://www.youtube.com/watch?v=YOUR_VIDEO_LINK_HERE).

 ## 🚀 Features